 As intercountry adoption is a complex legal process, it is helpful to be aware of the basics of adoption law.

 In order to adopt a child, you must be at least 21 years of age.
 You must be ordinarily resident in the State and must have resided in the State for at least one year before the date of the making of the adoption order.
+Some of the rules about who can adopt will change when the relevant provisions of the Adoption (Amendment) Act 2017 come into effect.

-The following persons are eligible to adopt:
+At present, the following persons are eligible to adopt:

 There are no legal upper age limits for adopting parents.
 The Adoption Authority has more information on the eligibility and suitability of those wishing to adopt.